run-x/opta-docs/content/en/Modules/AWS/Service/k8s-service.md

 One of the benefits of K8s is that it comes with built-in checks for the responsiveness of your server.
 These are called [_liveness_ and _readiness_ probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

-tl;dr A liveness probe determines whether your server should be restarted, and readiness probe determines if traffic should be sent to a replica or be temporarily rerouted to other replicas.
+tl;dr An (optional) liveness probe determines whether your server should be restarted, and an (optional) readiness probe determines if traffic should be sent to a replica or be temporarily rerouted to other replicas.
 Essentially smart healthchecks.
-Opta requires the user to have such health check endpoints for all http apps (a hello world get endpoint would do) but for websockets it just checks the tcp connection on the given port.
+For websockets Opta just checks the tcp connection on the given port.

 ### Autoscaling